Mohammed-AlAql/Reception-Robot-electric-task/README.md

 # electric part

 So, as electric task, the arm should be move using 6 servo motors.
 3 servo motors used for right arm and the other 3 motors used for the left arm.
-The circuit design shuold be connected between the tablet, the 6 servo motors, Ultrasonic sensor and arduino UNO. if the target is away the sensor will display in the LCD screen the target far away and the servo motors will will not change there position, but if the Ultrasonic detect a person with in the range with camera will save his face and motors will start to move to do welcome gesture.
+The circuit design should be connected between the tablet, the 6 servo motors, Ultrasonic sensor, and Arduino UNO. if the target is away the sensor will display in the LCD screen the target far away and the servo motors will not change their position, but if the Ultrasonic detect a person within the range with camera will save his face and motors will start to move to do welcome gesture.

 The circuit design is attached with the code.